-RTI has begun another project which considers integrated application of advanced technologies, including RTI’s warm gas cleanup technology in concert with other technologies, specifically Pratt Whitney Rocketdyne's Advanced Gasifier Pilot Plant Definition.
+Also, RTI researched integration of their warm syngas cleanup technology in concert with other technologies, specifically Aerojet Rocketdyne's PWR Advanced Gasifier Pilot Plant Definition.
+See Recently Completed Projects below for more information.

 Hydrogen is often the desired product of the gasification process, given its importance as primary feedstock for fuels synthesis, fertilizer and chemicals synthesis, or power generation in 90% CO2 capture scenarios.
 In this case, inexpensive post-gasification separation of hydrogen from CO2 following (or along with) the shifting of gas composition is needed.
 For effective integration with advanced gasification technologies, and to realize the full advantages of high-temperature gas cleaning technologies, hydrogen and CO2 separation must be accomplished at high process temperatures.
 High temperature operation also offers the possibility of enhancing the water-gas-shift process through integration with advanced membranes operating at similar temperatures.
 Technologies that are capable of producing both hydrogen and CO2 at high pressure can avoid significant recompression costs that would further enhance plant economics, particularly in the case of carbon storage which requires very high compression of the CO2.